On skip connections and normalisation layers in deep optimisation

+We emphasise again that our main theorem below does \emph{not} follow from the usual argumentation using smoothness and the P\L{} inequality, due to the lack of a \emph{uniform} P\L{} bound.
+Due to the novelty of our technique, which we believe may be of wider utility where uniform regularity bounds are unavailable, we include an idea of the proof below.

-\begin{thm} Let $\{f_{i}\}_{i=1}^{L}$ be a normalised residual network; $X$ a data matrix of linearly independent data, with labels $Y$; and $c$ any continuously differentiable, convex cost function.
-Then there exists a learning rate $\eta>0$ such that gradient descent on the associated loss function converges from \textbf{any} initialisation to a global minimum. \end{thm}
+\begin{theorem} Let $\{f_{i}\}_{i=1}^{L}$ be a normalised residual network; $X$ a data matrix of linearly independent data, with labels $Y$; and $c$ any continuously differentiable, convex cost function.
+Then there exists a learning rate $\eta>0$ such that gradient descent on the associated loss function converges from \textbf{any} initialisation to a global minimum. \end{theorem}

-\begin{proof} By Theorem \ref{thm:smooththm}, all layers satisfy the Hypotheses of Proposition \ref{prop:lipschitz} and so by Corollary \ref{cor:cost}, the associated loss function is globally Lipschitz, with Lipschitz constant some $\beta>0$.
-Take $\eta>0$ to be any number smaller than $2\beta^{-1}$; thus the loss can be guaranteed to be decreasing with every gradient descent step.
-Moreover, by Theorem \ref{thm:regthm}, the PF map $F$ associated to $\{f_{l}\}_{l=1}^{L}$ and $X$ satisfies $\lambda(DF(\vec{\theta})) = \sigma(DF(\vec{\theta}))^{2}>0$ for all parameters $\vec{\theta}$.
-There are now two cases to consider.

-In the first case, the gradient descent trajectory never leaves some ball of finite radius in $\RB^{d_{1}\times d_{0}}$, the parameter space for the first layer.
-In any such ball, recalling that the first layer's parameterisation is entry-normalisation (Example \ref{ex:linear}), the smallest singular value

-of $D\,\en(w)$ is uniformly lower bounded by some positive constant.
-Thus by Lemmas \ref{lem:sigmaDf} and \ref{lem:sigmaJf}, the smallest singular value of $DF$ is also uniformly lower bounded by a positive constant in any such ball.
-It follows from Theorem \ref{thm:backgroundthm} that the loss satisfies the PL-inequality over such a ball, so that gradient descent converges in this case at a linear rate to a global minimum.

-The second and only other case that must be considered is when for each $R>0$, there is some time $T$ for which the weight norm $\|w_t\|$ of the parameters in the first layer is greater than $R$ for all $t\geq T$.
-That is, the parameter trajectory in the first layer is unbounded in time.
-In this case, inspection of Equation \eqref{eq:smallestsing} reveals that the smallest singular value of $DF$ \emph{cannot} be uniformly bounded below by a positive constant over all of parameter space.
-Theorem \ref{thm:backgroundthm} then says that there is merely a sequence $(\mu_{t})_{t\in\NB}$, with $\mu_{t}$ proportional to $\sigma(D\,\en(w_{t}))$, for which